Over the years I have greatly enjoyed the challenges and rewards of

 appointments at Aalto University in Helsinki and at University of Oslo, and

-is starting as a Research Scientist at University of Texas at Austin in 2016.
+is presently a Research Scientist at the Institue for Computational Engineering and Sciences (ICES) at University of Texas at Austin.

 Vincent Quenneville-Bélair completed his Ph.D. in 2015 at the University